aragonzkresearch/blog/blogo-input/posts/nouns.md

 ### 10.2 Aztec Labs

 Aztec Labs will continue contributing to Noir’s development to enhance both the developer and user experiences with trustless private voting.
-From getting Recursive Aggregation in web browsers, researching in-browser proving optimizations, all the way to R&Ding the next version of our proving backend, we excitedly look forward to the blossoming of ZK DAO Governance that would be unlocked with the technologies.
+From getting Recursive Aggregation in web browsers, researching in-browser proving optimizations, all the way to developing the next version of our proving backend, we excitedly look forward to the blossoming of ZK DAO Governance that would be unlocked with the technologies.

 ### Notes